-During the year, £200 (2019 - £Nil) was paid to Greenpower Education Trust for an event regarding a science and engineering challenge.
-E Kerr is a Trustee of both Greenpower Education Trust and a Trustee of the Multi Academy Trust.
-At the balance sheet date, the amount payable to Greenpower Education Trust was £Nil (2019 - £Nil).
+During the year, £2,850 (2020 - £200) was paid to Greenpower Education Trust for an event regarding a science and engineering challenge.
+E Kerr, Principal and local governor of Egloskerry, is a Trustee of Greenpower Education Trust.
+At the balance sheet date, the amount payable to Greenpower Education Trust was £Nil (2020 - £Nil).

-During the year, £1,200 (2019 - £Nil) was paid to CSW Careers South West Group Ltd for the Quality in Careers Standard Enhanced Support Package.
+During the year, £1,200 (2020 - £1,200) was paid to CSW Careers South West Group Ltd for the Quality in Careers Standard Enhanced Support Package.
 One of the directors of CSW Careers South West Group Ltd is the husband of D Buckland, a local governor.
-At the balance sheet date, the amount payable to CSW Careers South West Group Ltd was £Nil (2019 - £Nil).
+At the balance sheet date, the amount payable to CSW Careers South West Group Ltd was £Nil (2020 - £Nil).